mulle-objc/mulle-objc-developer/README.md

 ### Install on Unbuntu Linux and WSL/bash

+> All commands need to be run with sudo.
+Use `sudo -s`

 #### Install in a docker container

 This builds a docker container based on `ubuntu:trusty`: